Sharonio/conferences/README.md

-# Confrences Materials
+# Conferences Materials 🧑🏻‍🏫

-Hey there, this is my personal collection of posters, slides and materials from industry related and academic conferences.
+This is my personal collection of posters, slides, and materials from industry-related and academic conferences.